senyosimpson/blog/content/posts/rust-error-handling.md

 As we can see, Rust has a strong focus on making error handling a frictionless experience for the developer.
 There are many other functions that I have not gone through here: `map_err`, `map_or_else`, `unwrap_or`, `unwrap_or_else` and many others.
 If you're new to Rust, I encourage you to give them a look.
-I know I certainly will as I improve the quality of my error handling.
+I certainly will as I improve the quality of my error handling.

 ## Making it informative

+[Making it informative]: #making-it-informative

-An aspect of writing good errors is to make them highly informative.
-Without good error messages, debugging becomes extremely difficult.
-Either that or you've learnt how to read horribly cryptic messages.
-C++ programmers, you're *obviously* suffering from Stockholm syndrome given that you survive these crazy error messages 😆.
+Writing good errors means making them highly informative.
+Without good error messages, debugging is significantly more difficult.
+Either that or you've learnt how to read extremely cryptic messages.
+C++ programmers, you're *obviously* suffering from Stockholm syndrome given that you eat these crazy error messages for breakfast 😆.

 ```
 rtmap.cpp: In function `int main()':